-It is recommended that students accelerate from Year 9 into Unit 1 & 2 VCD, rather than from the end of Year 10 directly into Unit 3 & 4 VCD.
+It is recommended that students interested in studying Units 3 & 4 VCD accelerate from Year 9 into Units 1 & 2 VCD, rather than from the end of Year 10 directly into Units 3 & 4 VCD.
 This gives students a better understanding of the subject and allows them to develop advanced freehand and computer-based drawing techniques, which will enhance their final folios in both Year 11 and Year 12.

-Year 10 Year 11 Year 12 Option 1 Year 10 Visual Communication Design Unit 1 & 2 Visual Communication Design Unit 3 & 4 Visual Communication Design Option 2 Unit 1 & 2 Visual Communication Design Unit 3 & 4 Visual Communication Design
+Year 10 Year 11 Year 12 Option 1 Year 10 Visual Communication Design Units 1 & 2 Visual Communication Design Units 3 & 4 Visual Communication Design Option 2 Units 1 & 2 Visual Communication Design Units 3 & 4 Visual Communication Design